 Estimated Debt Collection Rate for Current Tax Year

 To find the estimated collection rate, the collector must first estimate the taxing unit's total debt collections from July 1 of the current year through June 30 of the next year.
-54 This estimate equals the total tax dollars that will be collected for current debt taxes, delinquent taxes, special appraisal rollback taxes, penalties and interest.
-55 The collector will not know the precise amount until this collection period is completed.
-Truth-in-taxation laws, however, require the collector's estimate.
-The collector compares this amount to what the taxing unit plans to levy for paying debt service in the current fiscal year.
+57 This estimate equals the total tax dollars that will be collected for current debt taxes, delinquent taxes, special appraisal rollback taxes (e.g. agriculture, etc.), penalties and interest.58 The anticipated collection rate of a taxing unit is a rate certifies by the collector and can be no lower than the lowest actual collection rate of the taxing unit for any of the preceding three years and may even exceed 100%.59

-Dividing the estimated collections by the required debt payments gives the estimated collection rate.
-56 For example, the collector projects the taxing unit will take in $950,000 in debt revenues before July 1 of next year.
+Dividing the estimated collections by the required debt payments gives the estimated collection rate.60 For example, the collector projects the taxing unit will take in $950,000 in debt revenues before July 1 of next year.
 The taxing unit's budget calls for it to levy $1 million in debt service taxes for the current year.
 The anticipated collection rate is $950,000 divided by $1 million, or 95 percent.